MD-RAQUIB-HUSSAIN90/Modify-card/README.md

 the work is persuring
-from today i am taking time of few days. after sonme day i will continue this task work will be going soon..
+from today i am taking time of few days. after sonme day i will continue this task work will be going soon.. i could take more time to return this project...

 Author
 MD RAQUIB HUSSAIN